History Files

 Roman Emperors in Nicæa / Exiles / Laskarids (AD 1204-1261)

-In AD 395, the Roman empire finally split permanently, creating formal Eastern Roman and Western Roman empires, acknowledging what had existed in practise for many years.
+From the start, the capital of the newly-created Eastern Roman empire was based at Constantinople, dedicated by Emperor Constantine 'the Great' in AD 330.
+In AD 395, the Roman empire finally suffered a permanent split, creating formal Eastern Roman and Western Roman empires within Europe and beyond, acknowledging what had existed in practise for many years.

-Nicæa (Nicaea) had been captured by Süleyman I of Rum around 1075, during the first wave of Turkic attacks following the Eastern Roman (Byzantine) defeat in 1071 which had also witnessed the capture of Emperor Romanus IV Diogenes of the Ducas dynasty.
+Nicæa (Nicaea) in Anatolia had been captured by Süleyman I of Rum around 1075, during the first wave of Turkic attacks following the Eastern Roman defeat in 1071 which had also witnessed the capture of Emperor Romanus IV Diogenes of the Ducas dynasty.
 The sultan subsequently made Nicæa his capital, but it and much other peripheral territory was lost to Rum during the initial stages of the First Crusade in 1096.

 For members of the Jewish Diaspora who were citizens of the fractured empire, especially the long-term resident Romaniote Jews, conditions abruptly worsened.
-Anti-Semitic legislation was now more easy to pass in smaller states, and the Jews seemed to bear the brunt of it.
-John III Ducas Vatatzes in 1253 enacted legal reforms which specifically targeted Jews.
-The reforms came into use shortly after his death in the following year, but they were followed by his son with some enthusiasm.
+Anti-Semitic legislation was now more easy to pass in smaller states, and the Jews seemed to bear the brunt of any monarchical ill-will.

 Eastern Roman Emperor Basil II in iconography